An Official Website of the Principality of KaharagiaHere's how you know

 The Fount of Honour

 The Sovereign of Kaharagia is the fons honorum—the fount of honour—from which all honours derive their authority.
-This fundamental principle means that every honour conferred is ultimately a personal act of the Crown, representing the Sovereign’s recognition of an individual’s service or achievement.
+Every honour conferred is ultimately a personal act of the Crown, representing the Sovereign’s recognition of an individual’s service or achievement.

 The authority to bestow an honour rests solely with the Sovereign.
 Neither the Chancellery nor any other body may independently confer recognition; all honours flow from the Crown alone.